ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 ``osd scrub auto repair``

 :Description: Setting this to ``true`` will enable automatic pg repair when errors
-              are found in deep-scrub.
+              are found in scrub or deep-scrub.
 However, if more than ``osd scrub auto repair num errors`` errors are found a repair is NOT performed.
 :Type: Boolean
 :Default: ``false``